rayman813/coda2-mode-wordpress/README.md

 How to Use
 ----------

 * To use the syntax mode you must first open or create a .php file.
+NOTE: If you are not seeing the Wordpress syntax mode you might need to restart Coda.
 * You must then set the sytnax mode to Wordpress by clicking the gear icon in the lower left hand corner of Coda.
 * Now you will need to open a PHP tag (ie `<?php`).
 * Once you are inside of the PHP syntax mode you will start seeing the code completion dropdown - try opening a function starting with "get_" and you should see a long list of completion hints.